 This amazing couple had an epic Indian wedding on Memorial Day weekend at the elegant JW Marriott Hotel on Canal Street.
 Indian weddings are fascinating and exciting to shoot, and this one was certainly no exception.
-Coordinated by Nirvana Weddings (who specializes in Indian weddings), the event featured amazing traditional outfits, beautiful floral decorations by Billy Heroman's Flowers, and a gorgeous Mandap (the pillared structure in which the ceremony takes place).
+Coordinated by Nirvana Weddings (who specializes in Indian weddings in the New Orleans area), the event featured amazing traditional outfits, beautiful floral decorations by Billy Heroman's Flowers, and a gorgeous Mandap (the traditional pillared structure in which the ceremony takes place).
 Verde Beauty did a fabulous job with the bride's and bridesmaids' intricate hair and makeup.

 The couple started out with an emotional first look, which itself was a beautiful moment, but also enabled us to get some bride & groom portraits, as well as all the family and wedding party formal group shots done before the ceremony.
 The event itself was kicked off with a high-energy Baraat (a traditional pre-ceremony festive procession of the groom through the streets), which was a blast, thanks in large part to DJ Shivvy (Shivas Gilotra) with One2 Entertainment pumping up the crowd, with Jack Magic Entertainment providing the mobile sound.
 The Baraat looped around the block and ended up back at the JW Marriott for the festivities to continue.